mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

 microk8s already uses ingress-nginx, so you only need to configure it properly:
 [ingress-nginx docs on sticky sessions](https://kubernetes.github.io/ingress-nginx/examples/affinity/cookie/).

+Just let me know if you manage to do so, and I'll post the config file here along with your copyright.

 ## More Resources

 * [microk8s official documentation](https://microk8s.io/docs)